Density of periodic points, invariant measures and almost equicontinuous points of cellular automata: Definitions and preliminary results

 $\Box$

 In \cite{GI88} Gilman state the following result using the ergodic properties of any Bernoulli measure $\mu$.

-\begin{pro}\cite{GI88} Let $\mu$ be a shift ergodic measure.
-If a cellular automaton $F$ has a $\mu$-equicontinuous point, then for all $\epsilon >0$ there exists a $F$-invariant closed set $Y$ such that $\mu (Y)>1-\epsilon$ and the restriction of $F$ to $Y$ is equicontinuous. \end{pro}
+\begin{prop}\cite{GI88} Let $\mu$ be a shift ergodic measure.
+If a cellular automaton $F$ has a $\mu$-equicontinuous point, then for all $\epsilon >0$ there exists a $F$-invariant closed set $Y$ such that $\mu (Y)>1-\epsilon$ and the restriction of $F$ to $Y$ is equicontinuous. \end{prop}